 Since arriving in Tidewater I’ve also established a free “Pluralistic Introduction to Judaism Course” offered at the JCC and endorsed by the Board of Rabbis and Cantors.
 For me, our personal spiritual journeys – which I believe are a process of constant seeking and personal development – are deeply important, and I am an avid student of a variety of meditation techniques.

-My wife and partner, Alicia Cohen Kraus, is the Program Director at the Simon Family JCC and Hillel Director at ODU.
+My wife and partner, Alicia Cohen Kraus, is Temple Emanuel’s Director of Outreach & Engagement.
 Together we share a young son, a grey tabby cat and a passion for hosting people for dinner on Friday nights.

 My vision is that Temple Emanuel be a community of unconditional welcome to those of all ethnicities, sexual orientations, gender identities and family situations, with compassion as a core value; where strong ties of friendship embrace and bind together the newcomers and old-timers, young and old.
 A community where Judaism is expressed passionately in all its varied social, spiritual and cultural forms.